Aleksandre Chikvaidze: Later life and death

 After his retirement in 2005, Chikvaidze remained active, translating from Georgian and publishing his memoir in Russian, engaged in a teaching career, lecturing on the art and practice of diplomacy at the Georgian Diplomatic Academy, which he founded, and at the Tbilisi Polytechnic University.

 He died in 2012.
 The obituary on the Ministry of Foreign Affairs of Georgia's website read: “Mr. Chikvaidze's contribution to the establishment of the Georgian Foreign Ministry as a modern organization was particularly noteworthy, for it was he who oversaw the opening of independent Georgia's first diplomatic missions abroad as well as the country's representation in international organizations.
 It was during these years that Georgia joined the United Nations and became a fully-fledged member of the international community”.

 Legacy

-An experienced and respected diplomat when he became foreign minister, indeed, the first professional diplomat to serve as foreign minister of independent Georgia, Chikvaidze is largely credited with creating, molding and building up an effective, modern, professional diplomatic service and bringing in and promoting talented young professionals who underwent ‘christening by fire’ under his guidance in the difficult early days of independent Georgia's diplomacy and who have today become seasoned diplomats in their own right.
+Chikvaidze, the first professional diplomat to serve as foreign minister of independent Georgia, is credited with contributing to the development of Georgia's modern diplomatic service and with recruiting and mentoring early-career diplomats during the initial period of the country's independence.